 Farmer Fair Practices Rules

 Since 1980, 90% of U.S. hog farmers and 41% of U.S. cattle producers have gone out of business, and over one million U.S. farmers have been driven off the land.
 71% of America’s poultry farmers now live below the federal poverty level.
-A huge contributor is the fact that our agribusiness anti-monopoly law, called the Packers & Stockyards Act, is not being enforced, and farmers are not protected from predatory and retaliatory practices by the largest livestock and poultry processing companies.
+A huge contributor is the fact that our producer protection law, called the Packers and Stockyards Act, is not being enforced, and farmers cannot bring action for predatory and retaliatory practices by the largest livestock and poultry processing companies.

 Jonathan and Connie’s Story